 The gold layer also houses departmental and data science sandboxes to enable self-service analytics and data science across the enterprise.
 Providing these sandboxes and their own separate compute clusters prevents the Business teams from creating copies of data outside the lakehouse.

-To learn more about the principles and best practices for implementing and operating a lakehouse using Databricks, see Data lakehouse architecture: Databricks well-architected framework.
+To learn more about the principles and best practices for implementing and operating a lakehouse using Databricks, see Introduction to the well-architected data lakehouse.